magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-spt-util.md

 *	`-l|--logs` includes log files (optional).
 *	`-i|--ignore-sanitize` means that data is preserved; omit the flag to hash [sensitive data](#sens-data) stored in the database when creating the backup (optional).

-After the command completes, send the database backup to Magento Support.
+After the command completes, provide the database backup to Magento Support.

 {% include install/sens-data.md %}